A proof of P!=NP: Outline of the argument

 \section{Outline of the argument}

-Our main result of Section 4 shall be that $\mathsf{PA}$ proves $P \neq NP$.
-We give an outline of the overall shape of the proof strategy.
-We begin by stating a lemma to the effect that a certain class of decision problems are all in $NP$.
-We shall be concerned with decision problems about formal provability in theories in a first-order language of finite signature (except for possibly having infinitely many constant symbols) which belong to a certain class.
-Since we shall want to speak of such decision problems being in $NP$, we shall need to organize things so that the alphabet of the language is finite, so therefore we shall say that the variables are of the form $x, x', x'', \ldots$ where $x$ and $^{\prime}$ are two symbols of the language, and further that in the case where there are infinitely many constant symbols, we shall require that each of these be specifiable from some fixed finite alphabet.
+This section and the following section shall be occupied with presenting a proof which is formalizable in $\mathsf{PA}$.
+This section shall give the outline of how the proof goes and the fifth section shall fill in the details.
+We shall need to begin by stating a lemma to the effect that a certain decision problem related to the syntax of first-order languages is in $NP$.
+It shall indeed become apparent over the course of the exposition of the argument that it is $NP$-complete.
+We shall make use of the notation introduced in the previous section.

+We shall now state a lemma which shall give an example of a decision problem in $NP$.

-\begin{lemma} Consider the class of all theories $T$ with a fixed recursive axiomatization in a fixed first-order language of finite signature -- except for possibly having infinitely many constant symbols -- with the alphabet of the language being finite in the manner described above, and with the possibility of constant symbols of length greater than one allowed for as described above.
-We assume that the characteristic function of the axiom set of the theory $T$ is polynomial-time computable and a fixed presentation of the polynomial-time algorithm together with a polynomial bound on running time is given (however these items are not part of the data of our decision problem, each special case of the decision problem being entirely relativized to $T$ for the purpose of evaluating its computational complexity).
-For all theories in the class described, consider the following decision problem.
-We are given a finite list of axioms to add to $T$ and a positive integer $n$ given in unary notation, and a particular sentence $\phi$ in the language of $T$, and the decision problem is to determine whether or not there exists a proof in $T$ plus the given list of axioms, of length at most $n$, of the sentence $\phi$.
-This decision problem, denoted in what follows by $\textsf{PROVABILITY}_{T}$, is in $NP$. \end{lemma}
+\begin{lemma} Suppose that we are given a finite list of axioms to add to $\textsf{PRA}$ and a positive integer $n$ given in unary notation, and a particular sentence $\phi$, and the decision problem is to determine whether or not there exists a proof in $\textsf{PRA}$ plus the given list of axioms, of length at most $n$, of the sentence $\phi$.
+This decision problem, denoted in what follows by $\textsf{PROVABILITY}$, is in $NP$. \end{lemma}